6ixwerp/cse15l-lab-reports/LabReport3.md

 **PART 2**

-I decided to use the `grep` command and four interesting command-line options I chose were the `-i` which would tell grep to perform a case-sensitive search, so it would match the text regardless of if it was uppercase or lowercase.
-Another command-line option was the `-v` which would tell grep to invert the match, displaying lines that do not contain the specified pattern.
-There also is the option of using `-n` display the matched lines and their line numbers.
-Lastly, another command-line that can be used with `grep` would be the `-o` which prints only the matched parts of a matching line, with each such output on a separate output line.
-I found these options by using 'man find' command in terminal.

-Using `-i`:

-Input:
+**Command of choice: `grep`**

+* Options of choice: `-i`, `-v`, `-n` and `-o`.
+I found these options by using the `man find` command in the terminal.
+* For the following examples, the working directory is `/Users/ethanheath/docsearch/technical`

+#
+**`-i` option:**

+* `grep -i "string" "*/filename>` tells grep to perform a case-sensitive search for the string.

       grep -i "resuscitated" /Users/ethanheath/docsearch/technical/biomed/1468-6708-3-3.txt
-#
-Output:

         death, non-fatal myocardial infarction, resuscitated sudden
         myocardial infarction and resuscitated sudden cardiac death resuscitated sudden cardiac death, worsening heart failure,
 #
-Input:
+* `grep -i -w "string" "*/<filename>` tells grep to perform a case-sensitive search for the string and match the whole word.

-    grep -i "geneticists" /Users/ethanheath/docsearch/technical/plos/journal.pbio.0020190.txt
+         grep -i -w "geneticists" /Users/ethanheath/docsearch/technical/plos/journal.pbio.0020190.txt
-#
-Output:

         biologists.
 For geneticists and cell biologists who study meiosis, the existence of For population geneticists, much of the interest in recombination hotspots comes from
-#

 For my `-i` command, I was searching the texts files listed above for specific words like "resuscitated" and "geneticists".
 This can be useful when you are trying to retrieve relevant information effectively and eliminates the need to know the exact capitilization in the target text.

-Using `-v`:

-Input:
+#

+#
+**`-v` option:**

+* `grep -v -i "string" "*/<filename>"` tell grep to invert the match, displaying lines that do not contain the specified pattern along with performing a case sensitive search.

         grep -v -i "the" /Users/ethanheath/docsearch/technical/biomed/1468-6708-3-3.txt
-#
-Output:

         Three published [ 1 2 3 ] and one recently presented [ 4
         ] randomized placebo-controlled clinical trial have
         unequivocally demonstrated that 3-Hydroxy-3-methylgluatryl
         coenzyme A (HMG CoA) reductase inhibitors (statins) reduce